manatlan/sudoku_resolver/README.md

 Here is the **simplest|minimal|readable** python3 resolver (naive backtracking recursive):

+The idea of the repo, is to compare the runtime speed of differents languages.
+Currently, there a py/mojo/nim/java/js/rust versions.
+So every version implements the same algorithm, without using specialized types provided by the language itself ... and try to resolve the 1956 grids of [grids.txt](grids.txt) !!!

 ```python
 sqr   = lambda g,x,y: g[y*9+x:y*9+x+3] + g[y*9+x+9:y*9+x+12] + g[y*9+x+18:y*9+x+21]
 col   = lambda g,x:   g[x::9]